Doul00/ML_Notes/chapter1/ensemble-methods.md

 For instance, in this example, we want to build a classifier for pluses and minuses.

-* We start with D1 with is trained and then performs predictions.
+* We start with D1 which is trained and then performs predictions.
 As we can see, it misclassified 3 pluses as minuses.
 * So before creating D2, we give a higher weight to those misclassified examples.
 * We add D2 and we perform a new prediction.
 This time is classified the 3 pluses very well but misclassifies the red minuses.
 * We repeat the algorithm for D3.
 * Finally, we weight the three models and combine them to create our final classifier.
 The weights are assigned in a way that the classification error at step $$i$$ is minimized.

 ### II.
 Algorithms